 One potential downside to electroplated zinc is hydrogen embrittlement.
 Hydrogen is produced at the surface of steel during the electroplating process.
 Hydrogen can penetrate into the steel and cause embrittlement in hardened high-strength parts.
 Plating specifications account for this possibility by including post-electroplating baking procedures that decrease the amount of hydrogen in the steel.
 These baking requirements can be as long as 24 hours or more, depending on the plating thickness.

 For more information on baking requirements, we recommend checking out ASTM B850 Table 1.

 Cadmium Electroplate (Cad)

-Cad electroplate has a smooth surface that increases the lubricity compared to plain steel parts.
+Cad electroplate has a smooth surface that increases the lubricity compared to plain steel bolts and screws.
 There is no COF requirement in the two referenced specifications.
 Cad parts coated to AMS QQ-P-416 torque more consistently than zinc parts coated per the above ASTM B633.

-High-strength hardened cad-electroplated parts must also, like zinc, be baked after plating to reduce the risk of hydrogen embrittlement.
+High-strength, hardened cad-electroplated parts must also be baked after plating to reduce the risk of hydrogen embrittlement.